wxt30/arpanel/README.md

 Stop arPanel with `./arpanel-stop.sh` found in the `arpanel` directory.

 ### Using arPanel
-From the 'Miner Control' menu you have the option to 'Start Mining', 'Sync Only' or 'Stop' the Virdpool miner.
-If you are getting started now, it is advised to initially 'Sync Only' until you have a significant Arweave data set.
+From the '*Miner Control*' menu you have the option to '*Start Mining*', '*Sync Only*' or '*Stop*' the Virdpool miner.
+If you are getting started now, it is advised to initially '*Sync Only*' until you have a significant Arweave data set.
 Then you can switch to mining.

 You should keep an eye on the logs for miner errors.
 Log files are saved in the `arpanel/logs` directory.